black-comb/ts-flex-query/README.md

   Example: `npm run tsc-4.8 -- -p ./samples/tsconfig.json`

+* By running `npm run build-with-samples`, determine if old TypeScript versions are still building.
+If not, remove the respective TypeScript versions from the package.json (package alias, script, build-samples script part).

 * In this README.md file, update the [Dependency Versions](#dependency-versions) table.

 These steps will ensure that, for future changes, compatibility with old TypeScript versions is ensured.
 If compatibilty with an old version breaks, a new major version of ts-flex-query needs to be released according to the following section.

-Immediately publishing a new version of ts-flex-query is not required.
+Immediately publishing a new version of ts-flex-query is only required if changes were necessary to build with the new TypeScript version.

-### Changes required

-If changes to the codebase are required, the following steps need to be done:

-* Update the typescript version in devDependencies to `"~[NEW_VERSION]"`.

-  Example: `"typescript": "~4.9.3"`

-* Remove any existing old version-specific typescript package aliases and tsc scripts from the [package.json](./package.json) file.

-* Remove any existing invocations of version-specific tsc scripts from the script `build-samples`.

-* Update the ts-flex-query version to the next major version.

-* In this README.md file, update the [TypeScript Versions](#typescript-versions) table.

-* Publish the new ts-flex-query version.